Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/avoiding_common_attacks.md

 Mitigation:

-Deliberately minimising the number of functions in each contract Ensuring only the owning contract can set data in the Eternal Storage contracts (unit tested).
+Deliberately minimising the number of functions in each contract.
+Ensuring only the owning contract can set data in the Eternal Storage contracts (unit tested).
 Checking the ABI to ensure that no unexpected functions are present.